 Policing Degree Specialization

-In today's law enforcement agencies, individuals with bachelor's degrees have more opportunities for advancement than those without.* DeVry University's Justice Administration bachelor's degree program with a specialization in Policing can provide you with many of the skills, education, and knowledge needed for opportunities in the Policing field.
-At DeVry University, you'll not only develop skills in interviewing, interrogation, and criminal investigation, you'll gain knowledge and experience in cybercrime, white collar crime, and terrorism investigation.
+DeVry University's Justice Administration bachelor's degree program with a specialization in Policing can provide you with many of the skills, education, and knowledge needed for opportunities in the Policing field.
+At DeVry University, you'll not only be exposed to lessons in interviewing, interrogation, and criminal investigation, you'll gain knowledge and experience in cybercrime, white collar crime, and terrorism investigation.